Updated April, 2019

 First, let's discuss size.
 Yes, in this case, size does matter.

 Usually, smaller products can be packaged more economically.
 It makes sense, right?, smaller products require a smaller package which can be printed on smaller press and require less paper, plastic, foil or whatever that package is made of which means ....less cost to you.
+(And for online sales, size affects shipping cost.)

 The second big factor that will influence your cost is quantity.